Deepak-0801/ASL-Alphabet-Classification/README.md

 Credits
 -------

 The ASL Alphabet dataset used in this program was created by [tejaswinpotnuru](https://github.com/tejaswinpotnuru) and can be found on [Kaggle](https://www.kaggle.com/datamunge/sign-language-mnist).
-The code for this program was written by [Anonymous].
+The code for this program was written by [Deepak](https://github.com/Deepak-0801).